Text Link

 Experiential treatments for orthorexia nervosa

-Various forms of relaxation training are explored as experiential treatments for those with orthorexia nervosa.
-(1) Relation training includes breathing exercises, meditation, yoga, and tai chi.
 With orthorexia nervosa, there can be a lot of anxiety around straying away from what the individual deems “healthy” foods.
 If the individual starts feeling overwhelmed, they can practice a form of relaxation training to help calm themselves.

-Treating orthorexia nervosa at Within Health
+Orthorexia nervosa treatment at Within Health

-The experts at Within Health understand the complexity of orthorexia nervosa and offer a revolutionary way for people to receive clinically superior and continuous care at home.
-All treatment plans are personalized to the individual to strike a balance between helping clients cope with food and body challenges and exploring the deeper themes and interpersonal concerns of orthorexia nervosa.
+All treatment plans are individually personalized to strike a balance between helping clients cope with food and body challenges and exploring the deeper themes and interpersonal concerns of orthorexia nervosa.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.